 A Grateful Heart “Giving thanks always for all things unto God and the Father in the name of our Lord Jesus Christ” (Ephesians 5:20).
 If help is needed in a practical way of learning to give thanks, then begin by giving thanks for the following.
 Give thanks for the food that is enjoyed.
 Jesus … Continue reading A Medal of Honor – For Jesus Christ

 I received a phone call from a friend in Sebastian, Florida.
 He has been listening to a former prominent Baptist pastor in Tennessee teaching about prophecy.
-He knows that I hold a historical perspective on the Revelation and wanted to talk about it.
-As we discussed the various positions on the Revelation he eventually asked, … Continue reading What Difference Does it Make?
+He knows that I hold a historical perspective on the book of the Revelation and wanted to talk about it.
+As we discussed the various positions on the Revelation … Continue reading What Difference Does It Make?

 Dr. David F. Wells was Distinguished Senior Research Professor at Gordon-Conwell Theological Seminary.
 In 1993, he published his book, No Place for Truth: Or, Whatever Happened to Evangelical Theology? in order to share his alarm about the state of the Confessional Church in the world today.
 “The disappearance of theology from the life of the … Continue reading Reformed Theology and Its Doctrine